Regional Animal Protection Society: History

-In 1989, Carol Reichert founded the Richmond Animal Protection Society (then Richmond Homeless Cats), the first organization in the Richmond area helping feral cats.
+In 1989, a small group of volunteers founded the Richmond Animal Protection Society (then Richmond Homeless Cats), the first organization in the Richmond area helping feral cats.
 At the time, feral cats were quickly killed upon entering local animal control pounds.
 Volunteers started to do trap–neuter–return of feral cats, including fostering and taming feral kittens, and fostering tame cats for adoption.
 There were soon 43 feeding stations for feral cats tended each day in Richmond and south Vancouver.

 In 1999, space was donated for a shelter, which became the location of a cat sanctuary.
 To try to reduce the number of homeless pets, the organization subsidized spay/neuter surgery for low-income pet owners, helped people recover lost pets, and offered solutions to behavioural problems.

 Determined to end needless euthanasia of animals, the organization bid on the municipal animal shelter contract in 2006.
 On February 1, 2007, RAPS took over operation of the City of Richmond animal shelter and implemented a no-kill policy for the animals regardless of age, medical needs or adoptability.
 The organization reports on its website that the "implementation of our no-kill philosophy has been very successful and we are finding safe and loving homes for hundreds of shelter animals."
-The same year, Reichert said, "We’ve proved that you can operate without killing.
-It's twice the work for us, but it can be done, and it's very rewarding to operate that way.”

 By early 2012, in five years of running the municipal shelter, RAPS had "handled more than 2,000 dogs, 1,800 cats, 300 rabbits, 50 farm animals, 350 small animals (like birds, reptiles and ferrets) and temporarily housed 1,500 injured wildlife."

-Reichert retired in April 2014 after 25 years of service.
+In 2018, RAPS opened the RAPS Animal Hospital, a full-service, community-owned veterinary hospital.
+The facility was officially opened by Richmond Mayor Malcolm Brodie and other dignitaries.
+Since opening, the RAPS Animal Hospital has provided more than $7 million in subsidized care to animals in the community.

-The Richmond Animal Protection Society (RAPS) is a registered charity that operates the City of Richmond Animal Shelter and, independently, one of Canada's largest cat sanctuaries.
+The Richmond Animal Protection Society (RAPS) is a registered charity that operates the RAPS Adoption and Education Centre, one of Canada's largest cat sanctuaries, social enterprise thrift stores, the community-owned RAPS Animal Hospital, and an education and advocacy arm.
+RAPS is the subject of the docuseries Pets & Pickers.
 RAPS is a no-kill organization.